Agile-Flimflam/TelemetryTaco/README.md

 - Poetry (for Python dependency management)
 - Node.js 18+ & pnpm (for frontend development)

-### Quick Setup (Docker Services + Local Development)
+### Manual Setup (Step-by-Step)

-This setup uses Docker for database/Redis and runs backend/frontend locally for the best development experience:
+If you prefer to start services manually or the startup script doesn't work:

 ```bash
 # Clone the repository